18F/identity-gitlab/README.md

 ## Setup

-The setup will only need to be run once per account.
+The setup will only need to be run once per AWS account.
 It sets up the s3 bucket and dynamodb stuff for remote state and locking and then goes on to do the deploy.

 Run it like: `aws-vault exec sandbox-admin -- ./setup.sh gitlab-dev` where `gitlab-dev` is the name of your cluster.

-## Updates
+## Deploy

 `aws-vault exec sandbox-admin -- ./deploy.sh gitlab-dev` will deploy all the latest changes you have there in your repo.